unity3d-jp/UnityChanToonShaderVer2_Project/Manual/UTS2_Manual_en.md

 ## 【Check Box that Activates Light Color for Each Color】
 ![](Images_ja/Check.jpg)

-`Is_LightColor_Base` and other `Is_LightColor_***ColorName***` check box options with a color's name attached to the end are options that change whether the light color of the directional light, which is the main light, affects each color.
+`Is_LightColor_Base` and other `Is_LightColor_"ColorName"` check box options with a color's name attached to the end are options that change whether the light color of the directional light, which is the main light, affects each color.
 Changing whether the light color affects any of the other colors makes it possible for you to create more complicated lighting.
 The example below only shows a red light color affecting the color of the shadow.
 If you open the door on the same side as the camera, the red light that pours through from the door illuminates Unity-chan.